Storm and Flood Insurance

 The information found here can help you understand the storm coverage you need before the storm and what to do to protect your interests after the storm if you must file a claim.

 The Insurance Commissioner encourages you to contact the Consumer Assistance Division if you have any questions or need additional information.
-Please call the toll-free Consumer Hotline at 1-800-432-2484.
+Please call the toll-free Consumer Hotline: 800-432-2484 (in Kansas only); or 785-296-3071 (out-of-state callers).

 - “What the Flood!”
 Interactive Quiz – Not all policies are the same, so the NAIC urges you to check your policies and consult your agent to confirm that the flood perils highlighted are covered by your insurance.